People

 git clone -b public git://g.csail.mit.edu/cryptdb

-If you are interested in using CryptDB's source code in any way, we encourage you to subscribe to the cryptdb-users mailing list, below, to receive announcements about CryptDB, report problems, or to ask questions about CryptDB.
+If you are interested in using CryptDB's source code in any way or to receive announcements about CryptDB, we encourage you to subscribe to the cryptdb-announce mailing list below.

 Please subscribe to the cryptdb-announce mailing list to receive announcements about updates to CryptDB.